Nicolás E. Díaz Ferreyra

 GitHub Considered Harmful?
 Analyzing Open-Source Projects for the Automatic Generation of Cryptographic API Call Sequences

-In 2022 IEEE 22nd International Conference on Software Quality, Reliability and Security Companion (QRS-C) 2022
+In 2022 IEEE 22nd International Conference on Software Quality, Reliability and Security Companion (QRS-C), Dec 2022

 ENAGRAM: An App to Evaluate Preventative Nudges for Instagram